Welcome to our the website of the Okauchee Lions Club celebrating 66 years since 1950.

 See Calendar for more event information to the left of this.

 Goal "Community is what we Make".
 Service to the community with activities and charitable donations to many local and national programs.

 Okauchee Lions Park is owned and operated by Okauchee Lions Club Members as a service to our community.
 "We Serve" The Park is located at N49 W34400, Wisconsin Ave.
 Okauchee WI with two baseball Diamonds. a Pavillion, Volleyball and a Kids play area with a playground.

-Baseball is to started the 28th season with Rick and Cindy Russart in charge doing a GREAT JOB for that 28 years with the best program in the STATE.
+Baseball just finished the 28th season with Rick and Cindy Russart in charge doing a GREAT JOB for that 28 years with the best program in the STATE.

 Visit us on Facebook at www.facebook.com/okaucheelions

 Lions Clubs International is the world's largest service club organization with more than 1.4 million members in approximately 46,000 clubs in more than 200 countries and geographical areas around the world.